 Failure isn’t something to fear.
 It’s a useful method to learn from.
 Life is a process of trial and error and no one gets it right first time.
-Mentally strong people possess self belief that helps them to deal with failure – they see failure as an action that didn’t work rather than seeing themselves as the failure.
+Mentally strong people possess self-belief that helps them to deal with failure – they see failure as an action that didn’t work rather than seeing themselves as the failure.
 There’s a big difference.

 9) Accept responsibility for themselves.
 Don’t play the ‘victim’ card

-Mentally strong people know themselves well and like themselves and as a result they are less defensive when things don’t work out.
-They will be the first to admit that they made a mistake and do not fear appearing weak by apologising or admitting they got it wrong.
+Mentally strong people know themselves well and like themselves and as a result, they are less defensive when things don’t work out.
+They will be the first to admit that they made a mistake and don’t fear appearing weak by apologising or admitting they got it wrong.
 They accept responsibility for their choices and decisions and deal with the consequences without trying to find someone else to blame.
 In this way, they also maintain their personal power over their lives and what they choose to do with their lives.
 They accept full responsibility for their position in life.

 10) Able to keep perspective, see the bigger picture